ProfDoof/TFMLang/README.md

 - Action: These add an extra action that players can take each turn
 - Effect: These add some effect to the game that the player leverages in a variety of way to impact production, cost, and resources

+### Projects

+There are a variety of projects/actions that a player can take.

+1. Standard Project, these are the projects available to all players and can be thought of as Actions or an infinitely renewable source of cards
+2. Actions, these are actions that players gain.
+These can be thought of as a set of cards that players draw every turn and discard at the end of the turn if they don't use them before drawing a new one.
+3. Cards, these have a cost associated with them much like any other type of project but they can also define new actions available to players and create effects.

+### Effects

+Effects are passive as compared to the projects/actions active nature.
+These impact the cost of cards, the cost of various actions, they functionally redefine actions or redefine rules.

 # Potential Language Design

+## Attempt 1

 Instead of viewing things like cards, requirements, etc. as types.
-Let's represent them as transactional functions
+Let's represent them as transactional functions with aspects

 Goals:
 - Every transaction is a sequence of transactions